hartmantis/vmware-fusion-chef/README.md

 ***default***

-Installs VMware Fusion with an optional license key attribute.
+Installs VMware Fusion with optional license key and/or package source attributes.

 Attributes
 ==========